openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

-# FennecAdvancedSearch extension for MediaWiki
+# StructuredSearch extension for MediaWiki

 ## Goals
 This extension have three goals